-The site also benefits from a seperate drainage system (surface and foul water) see plan for location of on-site drains, it is intended that the foul and surface water would be unaltered and remain as existing, however any alterations will/do consist of the following;
+The site also benefits from a separate drainage system (surface and foul water) see plan for location of on-site drains, it is intended that the foul and surface water would be laid around the property to facilitate or proposal.

+The foul and surface water layout will be as drainage plan, the drains will/do consist of the following.

-- 100mm waving plastic drainage system - 100mm concrete encasement (where required for protection) or full bedded in pea gravel - 1-60-80 falls minimum - 450mm PPIC Inspection chambers at change of gradient and direction - 3-bedroom dwelling = 6 people x 200lt per person per day = Total 1200lt per day norm
+- 100mm waving plastic drainage system. - 100mm concrete encasement (where required for protection) or full bedded in pea gravel. - 1-60-80 falls minimum. - 450mm PPIC Inspection chambers at change of gradient and direction - 3-bedroom dwelling = 6 people x 200lt per person per day = Total 1200lt per day norm